mopidy/mopidy.js/README.md

 [![Number of npm downloads](https://img.shields.io/npm/dm/mopidy.svg?style=flat)](https://www.npmjs.org/package/mopidy) [![Build Status](https://img.shields.io/travis/mopidy/mopidy.js.svg?style=flat)](https://travis-ci.org/mopidy/mopidy.js)

-Mopidy.js is a JavaScript library that is installed as a part of Mopidy's HTTP frontend or from npm.
-The library makes Mopidy's core API available from the browser or a Node.js environment, using JSON-RPC messages over a WebSocket to communicate with Mopidy.
+Mopidy.js is a JavaScript library for controlling a Mopidy music server over a WebSocket from the browser or from Node.js.

+The library makes Mopidy's core API available from the browser and Node.js programs, using JSON-RPC messages over a WebSocket to communicate with Mopidy.

+This is the foundation of Mopidy web clients.

 ## Getting it for browser use

-Regular and minified versions of Mopidy.js, ready for use, is available from the project's
+A minified versions of Mopidy.js, complete with sourcemap, is available from the project's
 [GitHub release page](https://github.com/mopidy/mopidy.js/releases).